TQKhai3002/hvac-prediction-system/README.md

-# hvac-prediction-system
+# HVAC Prediction System
-A git hub repository for applying AI for HVAC
+A project for predicting HVAC setpoints and fan speeds using machine learning models.